Christina Black: Women's

+Black represented Saint Mary's University in the Canadian Interuniversity Sport/Canadian Curling Association University Curling Championships in 2009 and 2010.
+In the 2009 tournament, she played second on a Huskies rink skipped by Sarah Rhyno.
+They finished in second place in Pool A in the round-robin with a 5-2 record and beat Laurentian University 6-5 in the semifinal, but lost to Hollie Nicol and the Wilfrid Laurier Golden Hawks in the final 6-4, claiming the silver medal.
+In 2010, the Huskies were skipped by Marie Christianson, and Black played third.
+They finished first in Pool D with a 4-1 record, then beat Brock University 8-5 in the semifinal before dropping the final to Brooklyn Lemon and her University of Regina Cougars 6-5 in an extra end, winning the silver medal again.

 Black joined Team Mary-Anne Arsenault for the 2014–15 season at third.
 The team, along with second Jane Snyder and lead Jennifer Baxter, won two tour events early in the season, the Dave Jones Molson Mayflower Cashspiel and the Gibson's Cashspiel.
 They also won the 2015 Nova Scotia Scotties Tournament of Hearts, qualifying them for the 2015 Scotties Tournament of Hearts, Black's first.
 There, the team finished in seventh place with a 5–6 record.
-In 2016, Jennifer Crouse joined at second when Snyder left the team.
+In 2016, Jennifer Crouse joined as second when Snyder left the team.
 A few seasons later, they won the 2018 Nova Scotia Scotties Tournament of Hearts and won a bronze medal at the 2018 Scotties Tournament of Hearts.
 Later that year, the team won the 2018 New Scotland Clothing Ladies Cashspiel.

 The Arsenault rink began the 2019–20 season by winning the 2019 Curling Store Cashspiel.
 The team won the provincial Scotties again in 2020, and represented Nova Scotia at the 2020 Scotties Tournament of Hearts with new lead Emma Logan.
-The team finished pool play with a 4–3 round robin record, in a tie with British Columbia's Corryn Brown rink.
-They lost to British Columbia in a tiebreaker, failing to advance.
+The team finished pool play with a 4–3 round-robin record, tied with British Columbia's Corryn Brown rink.
+They lost to British Columbia in a tiebreaker and failed to advance.

 In 2020, Arsenault announced she was moving to British Columbia.
 Black formed a new rink as skip with Baxter at third and front end Karlee Jones and Shelley Barker.
 In their first event together, the team won the 2020 Curling Store Cashspiel.
 The 2021 Nova Scotia Scotties was cancelled due to the COVID-19 pandemic in Nova Scotia, so the Nova Scotia Curling Association appointed Team Jill Brothers to represent the province at the 2021 Scotties Tournament of Hearts.
 Team Black would have been selected as the Nova Scotia representatives, however, they did not retain three out of their four players from the previous season.